TopgeonKR/Lab7/README.md

 ### 1) Where would you fit your automated tests in your Recipe project development pipeline?
 **Answer:**
-Within a Github action that runs whenever code is pushed This ensures that tests are run automatically during development and catch bugs early before merging into the main branch.
+Within a Github action that runs whenever code is pushed.
+This ensures that tests are run automatically during development and catch bugs early before merging into the main branch.